FlavioGazzetta/EEE_Rover_Project/README.md

 ---

 ### 🌟 **Overview**
-The **EEE Rover Project** is a collaborative engineering initiative designed to develop a remote-controlled rover that can identify and analyze signals emitted by simulated lizards in an arena.
-The rover integrates advanced hardware and software to process multiple signal types and provides users with real-time data through a sleek web interface.
+The **EEE Rover Project** is a collaborative engineering initiative designed to develop a remote-controlled rover capable of identifying and analyzing signals emitted by simulated lizards in an arena.
+The rover combines advanced hardware and software for multi-signal processing and provides users with real-time data through an intuitive web interface.

 ---